Red Oak (quercus rubra)

 Best suited for medium loams and heavy soils including clay and even heavy clay soils but not waterlogged soils.
 Suitable for soils of wide ranging pH from acid to alkaline soils over limestone.
 It can grow in semi-shade (light woodland) or in full sunshine and can resist strong winds but not maritime exposure and is not suitable for coastal planting.

-These seeds have been collected from several superb groups of specimen trees growing in the Limousin region of France during October 2012.
 Although these seeds have been collected from high quality ornamental specimens they have to be sold as 'not suitable for forestry purposes' to comply with current regulations.

 _Germination, Sowing and After Care Information for

 For seed that will be sown under glass the acorns should be mixed with a 50/50 blend of moist peat/compost and sharp sand -just enough to separate the seeds from each other.
 Put them in a plastic bag (freezer bags are ideal) and place the loosely tied bag in a fridge for at least 4 weeks.
 If they show signs of germination sow them immediately.
 After this period of pre-treatment they can be sown in good quality potting compost in deep containers (at least 20cm deep), covering each acorn with a couple of centimeters of soil